 - Let your brush dry horizontally.
 If you store the brushes vertically when still wet, moisture will penetrate under the ferrule, ruining it in the long term.

-Getting Your Palette Clean
+2. How to Get Your Palette Clean

 Depending on the material of your palette, there are different methods for cleaning dry acrylic paint.